Cupcake-Design-System/cupcake-legacy/README.md

 - Your complied and minified css, html, and javascript files will be created and updated in `dist/`.
 Never edit files within the `dist/` folder, as it gets deleted frequently.
 - Keep `gulp` running while you're making changes.
 When you want to stop the gulp task, hit `ctrl + C`.

-_For theming: Running 'gulp theme' will prompt you for a name.
-This name will be used to make your .scss file inside theme folder.
-The generated file will be properly linked to dependencies and all you to easily change the root variables._

 ## Requirements
 - Node/NPM
 - LibSass